Star gazers seek a glimpse of 'blood moon' in longest lunar eclipse of 21st century

 For thousands of years, man has looked to the heavens for omens of doom, victory and joy.
 The Bible contains references to the moon turning blood and some ultra-Orthodox Jews consider lunar eclipses ominous and a cause for moral contemplation.

-According to Hindu beliefs, celestial bodies like the sun and moon emit negative energy during an eclipse and so some temples in India were closed to minimise any disturbance.
+According to Hindu beliefs, celestial bodies like the sun and moon emit negative energy during an eclipse and so some temples in India were closed to minimize any disturbance.

 Astronomers, though, said there was no cause for worry.